kuszturareka/HQ/README.md

  10. When the correct answer is being clicked on, it is being recognized as a wrong answer.
 When clicking "Next", the console implies that the question has been answered correctly.

 ### **Known Bugs**
+1. First question is doubled, but not interfering with the final score.
+Need to remove one instance of the question.

 ## **Deployment**